adbar/courlan/README.rst

 Why coURLan?
 ------------

     “Given that the bandwidth for conducting crawls is neither infinite nor free, it is becoming essential to crawl the Web in not only a scalable, but efficient way, if some reasonable measure of quality or freshness is to be maintained.”
 (Edwards et al. 2001)

+This library provides an additional “brain” for web crawling, scraping and management of Internet archives:

-Avoid loosing bandwidth capacity and processing time for webpages which are probably not worth the effort.
-This library provides an additional brain for web crawling, scraping and management of Internet archives.
-Specific fonctionality for crawlers: stay away from pages with little text content or target synoptic pages explicitly to gather links.
+- Avoid loosing bandwidth capacity and processing time for webpages which are probably not worth the effort.

-This navigation help targets text-based documents (i.e. currently web pages expected to be in HTML format) and tries to guess the language of pages to allow for language-focused collection.
+- Stay away from pages with little text content or explicitly target synoptic pages to gather links.

+    “It is important for the crawler to visit "important" pages first, so that the fraction of the Web that is visited (and kept up to date) is more meaningful.”
+(Cho et al. 1998)

+Using content and language-focused filters, Courlan helps navigating the Web and enhancing text quality.
 Additional functions include straightforward domain name extraction and URL sampling.

 Features
 --------

 Separate `the wheat from the chaff <https://en.wiktionary.org/wiki/separate_the_wheat_from_the_chaff>`_ and optimize crawls by focusing on non-spam HTML pages containing primarily text.
-Most helpers revolve around the ``strict`` and ``language`` arguments:

 - Heuristics for triage of links
    - Targeting spam and unsuitable content-types